PanDAWMS/panda-docs/docs/source/admin_guide/admin_guide.rst

 3. JEDI Setup
 --------------------
-Install JEDI on the same VM following :doc:`JEDI installation guide </installation/jedi>`.
+Once the PanDA server is ready, you can install JEDI on the same VM following :doc:`JEDI installation guide </installation/jedi>`.
 You need to use the name of the virtual organization when configuring plugins in ``panda_jedi.cfg``.
 For testing purposes it would be enough to use generic plugins as shown below: